NessMayker/NessMayker.github.io/_posts/2023-07-01-IntroToNLP.md

 thumbnail: assets/img/NLPpatent/Slide0.png
 ---

-The Practical Deep Learning for Coders class introduces NLP via the <a href=https://www.kaggle.com/competitions/us-patent-phrase-to-phrase-matching>U.S. Patent Phrase to Phrase Matching</a> Kaggle Competition.
+The Practical Deep Learning for Coders class introduces NLP via the U.S. Patent Phrase to Phrase Matching Kaggle Competition.
 This competition aims to match key phrases in patent documents in an effort to more easily identify if a patent has been described before.

 The dataset consists of sets of two phrases that have been scored from 0-1 depending on the level of their similarity.
 The idea is to train a language model to predict what the phrases scores would be without knowing in advance.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/NLPpatent/Slide1.jpeg" title = "" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/NLPpatent/Slide2.jpeg" title = "" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">